 E. Cadmium

 The QDs utilized in this paper are based on II–VI semiconductors and contain cadmium.
-In the QD based LEDs, the Cd concentration ranges between 100 and 1000 ppm based on CCT; this equates to a range between 0.3 and 3 μg of Cd per LED.
-QDs can be made with alternative non-Cd materials, but the quantum efficiency and reliability have not been resolved in other systems such as Si [23], InP based [24], Pb perovskite [25], CuInS2 [11], and Mn-doped ZnSe QDs [26].
+In the QD based LEDs, the Cd concentration ranges between and based on CCT; this equates to a range between and of Cd per LED.
+QDs can be made with alternative non-Cd materials, but the quantum efficiency and reliability have not been resolved in other systems such as Si [23], InP based [24], Pb perovskite [25], [11], and Mn-doped ZnSe QDs [26].
 There are also other challenges with alternative noncadmium materials such as limitations in achieving narrow FWHM, full tunability of the emission, or insufficient absorption at 450 nm.
 Finally, new materials such as Pb perovskite QDs may have similar toxicity concerns.

 The first production-ready on-chip LED demonstration with Cd based QD material is a true breakthrough for QD technology.
 QDs prepared via a colloidal route can be made to operate at high temperature, high humidity, and under high intensity light flux for very long times.
 This existence proof paves the way for improved stability for alternative QD materials and for QDs of various colors such as in display or horticultural LED applications.